 The Duke of Edinburgh’s Award programme in Form 3 culminates with the Assessed Expedition section where the students go away for two days and one night in the local area.

 The Bronze Award programme continues in Form 4 with the Physical Recreation section which involves the student setting goals and targets, outside of lesson time, with a relevant assessor (ie. Member of staff who teaches the sport the student is being assessed in) to reach before the end of the year.

 Form 5 students looking to achieve their Silver Awards can join the DofE section of the CCF for expedition training on Thursday afternoons and participate in a Field Day in November where they go on a walk with day packs on in preparation for their practice expedition in March.

 The second Field Day in March involves students wearing full packs on a day walk to further prepare for their assessed expeditions.

-At the end of the Lent term, Pangbourne takes Silver Award students to the Black Mountains in Llangorse to undertake a three-day expedition.
+At the end of the Lent term, Pangbourne takes Silver Award students away to undertake a three-day expedition.
 The Silver Award Assessed Expedition takes place in the Summer term with students going to the New Forest for three days and two nights.

 In the Sixth Form, for those students participating in the Gold Award, the onus is on them to organise their DofE schedule to fit in around their A Level lessons.
 Gold Award students embark on a four-day practice expedition in the Brecon Beacons at the end of the Lent term and their Assessed Expedition involves going away for six days, usually to the Lake District; although in 2014, the group went to the Falkland Islands to complete the assessed expedition and became the first team from Pangbourne to undertake a Gold Award in the British overseas territory.